hy1984427/BDD-with-PageObject/MigrateTheSeleniumWebdriverSampleToCucumberFeature/ExtractGoogleUrlAsAParameter.md

-# Abstract Google URL as a parameter
+# Extract Google URL as a parameter

 In "sample.feature", we need to change the step to: